Mortgages for Steel-Framed Homes

 The Mortgage Lender

-Will only approve mortgages for those buying a modern, purpose built flat.
-They also will only lend to those who can provide a 3-year address history and are likely to take student loans into account when assessing applicants’ affordability.
+They will only approve mortgages for those buying a modern, purpose-built flat.
+They will also only lend to those who can provide a 3-year address history and are likely to take student loans into account when assessing applicants’ affordability.

 Norton Home Loans